vastlimits/OS-Conf-Backup-Linux/README.md

 - Run the script on a Linux machine.
 It copies all configuration files (and/or anything else you want to backup) to a local Git repository.
 - Push the changes from a machine's local repository to GitHub.

+For more background information, see this [blog post](https://helgeklein.com/blog/linux-config-file-version-control-backup-on-github/).

 # Preparation (Once per Machine You Want to Backup)

 These preparation steps only need to be done once on each machine whose configuration you want to backup.
 [Check out how to perform a backup](#performing-a-backup).